 7. The capital Tbilisi

 Tbilisi is traditional and modern, quiet and vibrant, humble and glamorous.
 It’s cosmopolitan style coexists with am almost parish feel.
-We were not at all surprised that we kept returning to this Euro-Asian capital.
+We were not at all surprised that we kept returning to this Euro-Asian capital (check the top 12 things to do in Tbilisi here).

 8. The city of Kutaisi